Porch pirate who dressed as Amazon worker arrested in Fishtown

 Action News was there as the suspect was arrested in the city's Fishtown neighborhood.

 Over the weekend, surveillance video captured the suspect parking his bike on East Oxford Street.
-He sits down, crosses the street, walks up the steps to a home on the 1300 block, takes a package on the doorstep, nods at someone passing by and takes his time riding away.
+Video shows him walk up to a home on the 1300 block, take a package on the doorstep, nod at someone passing by and take his time riding away.

-On Monday night the suspect was spotted pedaling through a nearby neighborhood with several stolen parcels, including a case of bubbly sparkling water, speakers and a box of Birkenstock shoes.
+On Monday night, the suspect was spotted pedaling through a nearby neighborhood with several stolen parcels, including a case of bubbly sparkling water, speakers and a box of Birkenstock shoes.

 #UPDATE @PhillyPolice arrested the man accused of posing as an Amazon delivery driver and stealing packages in Fishtown.
 Action news was there as he was taken into custody at 4th and Berks after being spotted on his bikes with stolen parcels @6abc https://t.co/yetVD7DYFr pic.twitter.com/ZG0VYpb0iC— Christie Ileto (@Christie_Ileto) May 3, 2021